 - Online course design.
 Develop designs, create shared materials, investigate tools, and/or research best practices for effective online or blended/hybrid teaching.
 Examples may include: gamification, badging, "flipping the classroom," conditionally-released learning activities, melding synchronous and asynchronous activities, developing interactive syllabi, accommodations for different learning styles or learning challenges, and much more.

 - Web conferencing best practices.
-Explore and research new methods of using online web conferencing to its full potential to engage students and promote learning at a distance.
+Explore and research new methods of using our online web conferencing platform, Adobe Connect, to its full potential to engage students and promote learning at a distance.
 This is especially important to support blended and online programs at Pepperdine.

 Full-time faculty members are eligible to receive a grant.
 Part-time faculty or staff members may partner with a full-time faculty member to become eligible for an award.
 Faculty members are eligible for one award every three years.